Ty-357/Ty-357.github.io/docs/subfolder/index.md

 ---
-title: This is the index to a subfolder
+title: This is the subsystem design page
 ---
 ![Schematic](feb3.pdf)
 ![Schematic](Schem.png)